All Ghillied Up: Development

+Critical response

 Initial reception

 Many publications highlighted "All Ghillied Up" as a standout among other levels in the game.
 Official Xbox Magazine's Ryan McCaffrey praised "All Ghillied Up", opining that it was the best level in the game, and one of the best stealth levels in gaming.
 Jolt Online Gaming relished the level, describing it as tense, whilst Kristan Reed of Eurogamer described it as a bleak depiction of Chernobyl.
 Steve Hogarty of Computer and Video Games wrote that it was a stealth mission he had not seen anything like before, containing the best moments in the series and the high point of the game; he called it "thrilling" and a "moment of brilliance".

 Numerous gaming outlets praised the section in which the player must crawl past enemy soldiers and tanks.
 Jeff Gerstmann writing for GameSpot recounted the section as a breathtaking moment, while McCaffrey commended the segment for its high tension.
 Writing for Destructoid, Earnest Cavalli described the section as "an experience that anyone with even a passing fetish for military ops absolutely must experience".

 GameDaily's Steven Wong noted that players will experience different outcomes depending on their skill level.
 GameRevolution compared the level to those seen in the Metal Gear series.